johanmcquillan/warp/README.md

 #### Notes

-Only tested on Linux, macOS with Bash and zsh.
+Only tested on Linux, macOS with Bash and Zsh.